 To have your device joined to the Domain, you must meet the following requirements as listed below - Domain Controller must be available - Only these Windows Edition are possible "Windows 10 Pro, Enterprise, or Windows Education Edition".

-What to note before joining a device to a domain: A computer object must be created in the directory service (this is essential for the computer not to be placed in the default computer container).
+A computer object must be created in the directory service (this is essential for the computer not to be placed in the default computer container).

 – Note: Even after joining the PC to the domain and the PC is placed in the default computer container, this can be moved to the desired container (OU) of your choice.